x-m-el/ember-data-table/README.md

 ### Add basic Ember Data Table

 Find an adaptation of Ember Data Table for the design framework of your choice or implement a custom variant for your application.
 This tutorial uses `RawDataTable`.
+Alternatively look at the examples in [the dummy app](/addon/tests/dummy/app).

 Generate a route for products first: